JKomoroski/HugoBlogSource/content/blog/markdown-setup.md

 `2018-03-03T15:57:18-0700`

-This does not work with hugo because it is not completely ISO 8601 compliant as the timezone offset should be colon delimited between the hour and minut offset.
+This does not work with hugo because it is not completely ISO 8601 compliant as the timezone offset should be colon delimited between the hour and minute offset.
 Your output will vary depeinding on the implimentation of strftime() on your system.
 My system is using a BSD implimentation with the following gem in the man page:

 ```
 BUGS